Recurring appointments

 - On date

-The first option puts a limit on the amount of appointments whereas the second puts a stop on a date.
-The recurring pattern contains all the information on when to create the appointments, the end repeat setting indicates the maximum date of the final appointment in the series.
+The first option caps the number of appointments; the second stops the series on a date.
+The recurring pattern holds all the information on when to create the appointments, and the end repeat setting sets the latest possible date of the final appointment in the series.

-This value can be modified and just like the pattern, it triggers the system to recalculate the entire series.
-Clearly, this may result in appointments to be added, updated or removed.
+You can change this value, and just like the pattern it triggers the system to recalculate the entire series.
+This may add, update or remove appointments.

 A word about iCalendarโ

-Calendars in general are commonplace.
-You see them literally everywhere: they're on your phone, in your professional and private mailbox, on your computer, in the lobby of your organization, on your wall, etc. Now, imagine that every developer or company who creates a calendar widget uses a custom proprietary format for storing appointments.
-You don't need a degree in computer sciences to understand that this would be a very messy situation in which it would be virtually impossible of sharing calendars and meeting requests as we do now.
+Calendars are everywhere: on your phone, in your work and personal mailbox, on your computer, in your office lobby, on your wall.
+Now imagine every developer or company that builds a calendar widget used its own proprietary format for storing appointments.
+The result would be a mess in which sharing calendars and meeting requests, as we do today, would be almost impossible.

-Like in many other areas in the field, standards and specifications enable interoperability as it gives the industry a common understanding on how to communicate with other systems.
-For calendars, the industry standard is the iCalendar (or RFC5545) specification.
-This specification also stipulates how to exchange recurring event information.
+As in many other areas, standards and specifications enable interoperability by giving the industry a common understanding of how to communicate between systems.
+For calendars, the industry standard is the iCalendar (or RFC5545) specification, which also defines how to exchange recurring event information.

-.
-Dime.Scheduler is able to convert this string of text into a set of appointments.
-Conversely, it adheres to these rules when users create recurring appointments in the appointment editor.
+For example, the rule FREQ=DAILY;COUNT=10;INTERVAL=2 specifies 10 occurrences that happen every other day.
+Dime.Scheduler can convert this string into a set of appointments, and it follows the same rules when users create recurring appointments in the appointment editor.
 In other words, Dime.Scheduler is compliant with the RFC5545 specification.